Generic Name: rifabutin (RIF-a-BUE-tin)

 Some MEDICINES MAY INTERACT with Mycobutin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines used for infections (eg, voriconazole), blood thinners, high cholesterol, birth control, heart problems, HIV infection (eg, ritonavir), mental or mood problems, seizures, or diabetes, and herbs found in multivitamin products, herbal teas, and dietary supplements (eg, garlic, St. John's wort) may interact with Mycobutin and increase the risk of side effects
+- Many prescription and nonprescription medicines (eg, used for infections, blood thinners, high cholesterol, birth control, heart problems, HIV infection, mental or mood problems, seizures, or diabetes), multivitamin products, and herbal or dietary supplements (eg, herbal teas, garlic, St. John's wort) because they may interact with Mycobutin.
+Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Mycobutin

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Mycobutin may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.